 Palermo: Inside His Images, Technische Universität München, Anton Siegl Verlag, München 2004

-New Material Histories of Concrete Art in Argentina, Uruguay and Brazil, Z. Gilbert, P. Gottschaller, T. Learner and A. Perchuk (eds.), J. Paul Getty Trust Publications, Los Angeles 2020 (forthcoming)
+Purity Is a Myth: The Materiality of Concrete Art from Argentina, Brazil, and Uruguay, Z. Gilbert, P. Gottschaller, T. Learner and A. Perchuk (eds.), J. Paul Getty Trust Publications, Los Angeles 2021 (forthcoming)